2600hz/kazoo/core/kazoo_numbers/doc/maintenance.md

 > sup kazoo_numbers_maintenance convert_carrier_module knm_bandwidth knm_bandwidth2

 ```
-attempt to convert numbers with carrier module knm_bandwidth to knm_bandwidth2 in database numbers%2F%2B1202
-updated carrier module to knm_bandwidth2 for 0:
-updating carrier module failed for 0:
-attempt to convert numbers with carrier module knm_bandwidth to knm_bandwidth2 in database numbers%2F%2B1236
-updated carrier module to knm_bandwidth2 for 0:
-updating carrier module failed for 0:
-attempt to convert numbers with carrier module knm_bandwidth to knm_bandwidth2 in database numbers%2F%2B1248
-updated carrier module to knm_bandwidth2 for 0:
-updating carrier module failed for 0:
-attempt to convert numbers with carrier module knm_bandwidth to knm_bandwidth2 in database numbers%2F%2B1312
-updated carrier module to knm_bandwidth2 for 0:
-updating carrier module failed for 0:
-attempt to convert numbers with carrier module knm_bandwidth to knm_bandwidth2 in database numbers%2F%2B1315
-updated carrier module to knm_bandwidth2 for 0:
-updating carrier module failed for 0:
-attempt to convert numbers with carrier module knm_bandwidth to knm_bandwidth2 in database numbers%2F%2B1318
-updated carrier module to knm_bandwidth2 for 0:
-updating carrier module failed for 0:
 attempt to convert numbers with carrier module knm_bandwidth to knm_bandwidth2 in database numbers%2F%2B1414
 updated carrier module to knm_bandwidth2 for 0:
 updating carrier module failed for 0: